Every day at school, a feverish nightmare was likely to occur. Back then, I was unaware of my learning disability and knew nothing of dyslexia.

 Self-Seduce with taste

-Please practice moderation with the consumption of any mood altering substance.
+Please practice moderation in the consumption of any mood-altering substance.

 Tastes like childhood